Liverpool shooting: Police vow not to rest until Olivia's killer caught

 Convicted burglar Joseph Nee, 35, from the Dovecot area of Liverpool, has been named as the intended target of the shooting that also left Olivia's mother wounded.

-Det Ch Supt Kameen said detectives were also speaking to a man who was with Nee at the time of the shooting and had driven him to hospital.
+Det Ch Supt Kameen said detectives were also speaking to a man who was with Nee at the time of the shooting.

 He said his message to the killer "remains the same - we will not rest until we find you and we will find you".